 Salmon en croûte

-Classic: Classic salmon en croûte is a dinner party favourite but a decadent treat, with a whopping 985 calories.
+Classic: Our next level salmon en croûte is a dinner party favourite but also a decadent treat.

 Give it a makeover: Filo pastry lightens things up, saving you over 600 calories and 40g fat.